molily/molily.de/_posts/2019-02-03-testing-angular.md

 Called after all specs are run
 ```

+Most tests we are going to write will have a `beforeEach` block to host the *Arrange* code.

 ## Faking dependencies

 When testing a piece of code, you need to decide between an [integration test](#integration-tests) and a [unit test](#unit-tests).
 To recap, the integration test includes (“integrates”) the dependencies.
 In contrast, the unit test replaces the dependencies with fakes in order to isolate the code under test.

 These replacements are also called _doubles_, _stubs_ or _mocks_.
-Replacing of a dependency is called _stubbing_ or _mocking_.
+Replacing a dependency is called _stubbing_ or _mocking_.
 Since these terms are used inconsistently and their difference is subtle, **this guide uses the umbrella term “fake” and “faking”** for any dependency substitution.

 Creating and injecting fake dependencies is essential for unit tests.
 This technique is double-edged – powerful and dangerous at the same time.
 Since we will create many fakes throughout this guide, we need to set up **rules for faking dependencies** to apply the technique safely.

 ### Equivalence of fake and original

 A fake implementation must have the same shape the original.
 If the dependency is a function, the fake must have the same signature, meaning the same parameters and the same return value.
-If the dependency is an object, the fake must have the same public API, meaning the same methods and properties.
+If the dependency is an object, the fake must have the same public API, meaning the same public methods and properties.

 The fake does not need to be complete, but sufficient enough to act as a replacement.
-The fake needs to be equivalent to the original as far as the code under test is concerned, not fully equal to the original.
+The fake needs to be **equivalent to the original** as far as the code under test is concerned, not fully equal to the original.

-Like a fake building on a movie set, the outer shape needs to be indistinguishable from an original.
+Imagine a fake building on a movie set.
+The outer shape needs to be indistinguishable from an original building.
 But behind the authentic facade, there is only a wooden scaffold.
+The building is an empty shell.

 The biggest danger of creating a fake is that it does not properly mimic the original.
 Even if the fake resembles the original at the time of writing the code, it might easily get of sync later when the original is changed.